ynanwu/MetaGCD/README.md

 ```

 If you have any problem with the above command, you can also install them by `pip install -r requirements.txt`.

-Either of these commands will automatically install all required dependecies **except for the `torch-scatter` and `torch-geometric` packages** , which require a [quick manual install](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html#installation-via-binaries).

 ## Offline Train
 We provide the training script for the following 3 datasets from the NCD benchmark: [CIFAR10](https://pytorch.org/vision/stable/datasets.html)